yoonsikp/family.md/thyroid.md

 # Thyroid
-Hypothyroidism is relatively common affecting 5-10% of the general population, while hyperthyroidism is closer to 1%.
+Hypothyroidism affects 5-10% of the general population, hyperthyroidism is closer to 1%.
 Secondary causes of hypothyroidism or hyperthyroidism are exceedingly rare.

 ## Goiter
 Swelling of the thyroid.
 Goiter + hyperthyroid symptoms = toxic goiter, goiter + euthyroid = nontoxic goiter.
 Common causes include iodine deficiency, Hashimoto's thyroiditis, and Grave's disease.
 Goiter is associated with many diseases, thus requiring further investigation.